Privacy Enhancing Technologies for the Internet III:

 Type-III remailers also provide improved protection against replay attacks and against key compromiseattacks, where an attacker learns the private decryption key of one or more of the remailers.
 The type-IIIsystem has several other new features to prevent other forms of attack, and to aid in the management of thenetwork.

 Unfortunately, support for type-III remailers is not yet widespread.
 The implementation of the publisheddesign has never been released past the testing stage, and has had almost no work done on it in the last year.
+Although there are about thirty type-III remailers scattered around the world (about the same as the numberof type-II remailers), the authors of Mixminion specifically warn users that “you shouldn’t trust Mixminionwith your anonymity yet” [14].
+Interactive anonymity and pseudonymity systems

 Today’s online communication is increasingly interactive and real-time, using technologies like instantmessaging.
 Protecting these types of communication, as well as other interactive Internet applications, suchas the world-wide web, remote logins, voice-over-IP and games, poses a much more significant challengethan the corresponding problem for email.
 Whereas remailers obtain much of their security from delayingand reordering messages, such delays are unacceptable in the context of low-latency interactive services,and tradeoffs often have to be made.

 In 1995, Wei Dai presented a design of an anonymity system for low-latency traffic, which he called“PipeNet” [12].
 The design of PipeNet emphasized security over all else: if the system detected anyanomaly that could be an attacker trying to compromise privacy, the entire network would shut itself down.
+Of course, no realistic system could work this way; people simply wouldn’t use it.
+There have been anumber of systems that have been implemented and fielded over the years to provide practical security andprivacy to users of interactive Internet applications.
+We examine several of these next.
+Anonymizer.com

-Anonymizer.com, a company we mentioned in the 2002 survey, continues to run the Anonymizer proxyservice, a system we first mentioned in the 1997 survery.
-[1] They continue to be one of the fewcommercially successful anonymity technology providers.
-The Anonymizer works much like the type-0 remailers: a web browser makes a request to the Anonymizer, which relays the request to the intended webserver.
+remailers: a web browser makes a request to the Anonymizer, which relays the request to the intended webserver.
 This service protects the user’s privacy from that web server, but not from Anonymizer.com itself,or from anyone watching the Internet near it.
 As we saw in 2002, by providing protection only against thissimpler threat model, Anonymizer.com is able to keep costs and complexity down.
+Onion Routing

 The US Naval Research Lab’s Onion Routing project [45, 28] was the first PipeNet-like system to bewidely deployed.
 Although its primary use was for anonymizing web traffic, it also allowed users toanonymously connect to any TCP/IP server on the Internet.
 A user configures his Internet applications touse the SOCKS proxy protocol [33] to connect to an Onion Proxy.
 Analogously to remailer systems, theOnion Proxy creates a path through several Onion Routers situated around the Internet.